timwinter06/mle_forecasting/README.md

 - [x] Create docker-container to serve mlflow.
 - [x] Create docker-container to train model and register model to mlflow.
 - [x] Create docker-container for api.py.
-- [ ] Add some model monitoring.
+- [x] Add some model monitoring.
 - [x] Orchestration of training
-- [ ] Set a schedule for retraining
+- [x] Set a schedule for retraining
+- [ ] Create a batch predict endpoint.
+- [ ] Log batch input and output in API, so that the drift-detector can read this data.
 - [ ] Automatic retraining based on drift
 - [ ] Think about CI/CD, promoting models, dev -> main environments.
 - [ ] Unit tests, integration tests.